KillahPotatoes/KP-Liberation/README.md

 ### 0.96.5 (TBD due to Contacts Release)
 * Added: The Unsung Vietnam War Mod presets.
 * Added: The Unsung Vietnam War Mod transport configs.
+* Added: Statistic values of civilian, resistance kills.
+* Added: Statistic values for spent/produced resources.
 * Tweaked: Changed default recycle building from carservice building to tanks repair depot building.
 * Tweaked: Vehicle in Vehicle action on FOB box is not displaying directly anymore when approaching the box.
 * Tweaked: Added elite vehicles to CSAT presets.
 * Tweaked: Formatting/Comments in the preset files.
+* Tweaked: objectInit function and added comments to the array.
+* Tweaked: Some smaller code optimizations in the whole framework.
 * Fixed: Intel value could get corrupted if leaving the secondary dialog directly after starting a mission.

 ### 0.96.4 (10th May 2019 due to Global Mobilization Release)